vpenso/scripts/notes/go.markdown

+    ;                                 terminate statement (mostly automatically added by the lexer)
+    //                                line comment
+    /* */                             block comment
-    t := new(T)                      allocate a zeroed T value and return a pointer
+    var v T                           new variable of type T v := new(T)                       allocate a zeroed T value and return a pointer

 ## Control Structures

+    if C { }                          execute block if condition c evaluates to true
+    for { }                           endless loop
-    switch v { case a: ; case f(): }  evaluate from top to buttom, stopping on success
+    for c { }                         execute block as long as condition c is true switch v { case a: ; case f(): }  evaluate from top to buttom, stopping on success
     default:                          as default case
     fallthrouh                        prevent automaticall break